divby00/solstice/README.md

 # Solstice

-This project is a remake of Mikrogen's Equinox, a great game that I enjoyed a lot when I was a child.
+This project is a remake of Mikro-Gen's Equinox, a great game that I enjoyed a lot when I was a child.

 In this remake you control a drone with the mission of stabilize a nuclear plant that can blow in any moment.
 The drone has the ability to fly and shoot to destroy the baddies made by the radiation, at the cost of energy.